erangell/azurewordpress/readme.md

-# Breaking Change
-* The location for pulling the WordPress files has been changed to [here](https://github.com/bartr/wordpressfiles/)
-* Please git the latest version and rebuild your container image
-* This change is included in the bartr/wp image

 ## WordPress using Azure MySQL and Azure App Services for Linux
 * Based on Ubuntu 16.04, Apache2 and WordPress 4.7.5
 * Uses git repo to pull and update WordPress source files